Voters chose lifelong Houstonian Ed Gonzalez to serve as Harris County Sheriff in 2016 and have now returned him to office for a third term.

 Sheriff Gonzalez holds a bachelor’s degree in criminal justice from the University of Houston-Downtown and a master of liberal arts degree from the University of St. Thomas.

-Sheriff Gonzalez serves on the advisory Board of Trustees for the Council on Criminal Justice and he serves as Vice-Chair of the Harris County Criminal Justice Coordinating Council.
+Sheriff Gonzalez serves on the advisory Board of Trustees for the national Council on Criminal Justice, where he also serves as a member of the Women’s Justice Commission.
+Sheriff Gonzalez serves as Vice-Chair of the Harris County Criminal Justice Coordinating Council.

 Sheriff Gonzalez served six years on the Houston City Council, where he chaired the council’s Public Safety & Homeland Security Committee and served as Houston’s Mayor Pro-Tem.